VSjnk/Open-Saber-Mod-Support/README.md

 Mapping extensions is currently in the works as the walls are placed in a weird way I can't understand, however wall sizeing is fully working along side everything else* the only things not implemented is archs and chains, as i've never even seen a mapping extension level in v3 anyways.

+Songs used for texting: Air (67ba), Dadadada of the bumblebee (922f)

 <h3>Noodle extensions</h3>
 While I have code that can make it work, there is no animation support and in general is extremly buggy so It's unimplimented but I want to give it support someday!